Rosemary: In culture

+Yet nature’s tears are reason’s merriment."

+It is also said that "In the language of flowers it means 'fidelity in love.'"

 The plant has been used as a symbol for remembrance during war commemorations and funerals in Europe and Australia.
-Mourners would throw it into graves as a symbol of remembrance for the dead.
+Mourners toss it into graves as a symbol of remembrance for the dead.
 In Australia, sprigs of rosemary are worn on ANZAC Day and sometimes Remembrance Day to signify remembrance; the herb grows wild on the Gallipoli Peninsula, where many Australians died during World War I.

 Rosemary is used in Danube Swabian culture for christenings, weddings, burials and festivals; for example, an apple with a sprig of rosemary in it is used for Kirchweih celebrations.